Michael Kühnen

-Michael Kühnen (21 June, 1955 – 25 April, 1991) was a leader in the German neo-Nazi movement.
+Michael Kühnen (21 June 1955 – 25 April 1991) was a leader in the German neo-Nazi movement.
 He was one of the first post-World War II Germans to openly embrace Nazism and call for the formation of a Fourth Reich.
 He enacted a policy of setting up several differently named groups in an effort to confuse German authorities, who were attempting to shut down neo-Nazi groups.
-Kühnen's homosexuality was made public in 1986, and he died of HIV-related complications in 1991.
+Kühnen's homosexuality was made public in 1986.
+He died of HIV-related complications in 1991.

 Early life

 Kühnen was raised as a staunch Roman Catholic, and initially came to politics in his early teens as a Maoist.
 When he took a job at the shipyards of Hamburg, Kühnen moved to the far right, joining a local National Democratic Party of Germany (NPD) youth group.
 He did not remain long in the NPD, soon denouncing party members as "a bourgeois crowd of swines", and leaving the party to join the neo-Nazi movement.